 A conventional wisdom is that in the description of nature based on a local quantum field theory, one should always be able to probe shorter and shorter distances with higher and higher energies.
 Specifically, the characteristic length scales probed are $\Delta x \sim 1/E$ where $E$ is the energy scale, a momentum transfer, or the virtuality that is achieved in the experiment.
 In the asymptotic regime where $E\to \infty$, one expects to probe $\Delta x \to 0$.

 Higgsplosion \cite{Khoze:2017tjt} is a dynamical mechanism, or a new phase of the theory, which presents an obstacle to this length-scale/energy principle at energies above a certain value $E_*$, referred to as the Higgsplosion energy scale.
-Beyond this energy scale the dynamics of the system are changed drastically \cite{Khoze:2017lft}: distance scales below $|x| \lesssim 1/E_*$ cannot be resolved in interactions; UV divergences are regulated; the theory becomes asymptotically free and the Hierarchy problem of the Standard Model (SM) is therefore absent.
+Beyond this energy scale the dynamics of the system is changed drastically \cite{Khoze:2017lft}: distance scales below $|x| \lesssim 1/E_*$ cannot be resolved in interactions; UV divergences are regulated and the theory becomes asymptotically safe.
 This effect can also be depicted in the short-distance scaling behaviour of the propagator of a scalar particle,

 where for ${|x|}\lesssim 1/E_*$ one enters the Higgsplosion regime.